 How to Paint an Arrow

-how to paint an arrow
+how to paint an arrow featured image

 Step 1 – Create an initial arrow sketch

 Begin with a rough sketch outlining the arrow’s shaft, tip, and fletching, establishing the overall form and proportions on your canvas or paper.
 Let us remind you that we have a lesson on drawing an arrow.
+Use very light lines for this step, because these shapes will be painted over in the next steps.
+Shape the main parts, trying to achieve a balanced and believable composition.

-arrow sketch
+Create an initial arrow sketch

 Step 2 – Paint the shaft of the arrow

-painting the shaft of the arrow
+Paint the shaft of the arrow

 Step 3 – Paint the tip of the arrow